1/f^{3/2} Spectral Density at the Phonon Bottleneck: Abstract

 \section{Abstract}

-The common observation of a `$1/f^\alpha$' power spectrum with $\alpha<2$ constitutes one of the enduring mysteries of condensed matter physics.
-Here it is shown that a $1/f^{\alpha}$ power spectrum, with $\alpha = 3/2$, can arise when an ensemble of two--level systems is coupled to a heat bath by means of a system of Bosonic quasiparticles.
-The model considered is the classic model of Faughnan and Strandberg of the phonon bottleneck, and the anomalous relaxation is associated with an approximate non-equilibrium steady state of the phonons maintained by slow spin relaxation.
-It is shown that a frequency-dependent susceptibility can be defined in the steady state and that the prediction $\alpha=3/2$, or the equivalent stretched exponential relaxation with exponent $\beta = 2-\alpha = 1/2$, is consistent with existing experimental data.
-These results give an insight into the origins of anomalous relaxation in condensed matter and the practical behaviour of two-level systems.
+The common observation of anomalous `$1/f^\alpha$' relaxation with $\alpha<2$ constitutes one of the enduring mysteries of condensed matter physics.
+Here it is shown that a $1/f^{\alpha}$ spectral density, with $\alpha = 3/2$, can arise in the response of an ensemble of two--level systems coupled to a heat bath by means of a system of Bosonic quasiparticles.
+The model considered is the classic model of Faughnan and Strandberg of the phonon bottleneck, and the anomalous response is associated with an approximate non-equilibrium steady state of the phonons maintained by slow spin relaxation.
+The frequency dependence of the response to an applied field is calculated analytically, revealing the emergence, in the limit of a strong bottleneck, of $\alpha=3/2$ behaviour over a diverging range of frequencies.
+The application of this result to experimental systems is discussed and comparisons are drawn with other systems that exhibit anomalous relaxation.